BS-Harou/stack/docs.md

 * Changelogs http://blog.getbootstrap.com/
 * Some unexpected changes, mention in one of the changelogs, can't find it now

-### react-router-addons-controlled
-* No longer exists
-* How to support redux instead?

 ### redux
 * mapStateToProps gets called only when state is changed
-	* ake sure Object.assign's first parameter is new object
+	* make sure Object.assign's first parameter is new object

 ### redux-saga
 * https://redux-saga.github.io/redux-saga/index.html